hollowdll/hakjdb/docs/hakjctl-commands/generated/hakjctl_info.md

 - uptime_seconds: Server process uptime in seconds.
 - tcp_port: Server TCP/IP port.
 - tls_enabled: If TLS is enabled.
 Yes or no.
+- tls_client_cert_auth_enabled: If TLS client certificate authentication is enabled.
+Yes or no.
 - auth_enabled: If authentication is enabled.
 Yes or no.
 - logfile_enabled: If the log file is enabled.
 Yes or no.
 - debug_enabled: If debug mode is enabled.
 Yes or no.